cosrayjamie/starfitter/README.md

 ===============================================================================================================
 Running star analysis for the first time:

 If you have found this file then you have passed the first test.
 There are many files in the starfitter directory so hopefully this outline will help future users get a general idea of how everything works and find pointing directions of TAx4 telescope mirrors.
+I would strongly advise reading through Stan's summary of the original program if you want to really understand how this program works.
+The following is how you run the program for TAx4 telescopes:

 First run the "command chmod +x compile.sh" and then run compile.sh.
 This will, as the name implies, compile all of the programs necessary to analyze star photographs.
 Then run compileTAx4.sh.
-This will recompile transform.c and starfitter.c so that they will process TAx4 mirrors and use the new method that Stan, Jamie, and I developed.
+This will recompile a number of files, such as transform.c and starfitter.c, so that they will process TAx4 mirrors and use the new method that Stan, Jamie, and I developed.

 Next you run reset.sh.
 This will match stars to measured positions and produce ideal telescope geometries.
+Due to the change in method, you must include PMT files of the form m??_ t??_ p??.csv with the photo files.
+The PMT files should contain measured PMT centers from the edge PMTs and a few central PMTs.
+The measurements of the central PMTs need to be at the end of the list for the program to work.

+Lastly you should run process_TAx4.sh.
+This will find errors (95 percent confidence intervals) for the geometries via bootstrapping and then print final measurements in a file called ".txt"

 -Josh Peterson